 - Refer a regulation for petition by the local government/school district for a waiver, modification, or repeal pursuant to the State Administrative Procedure Act §204-a.
 The State Administrative Procedure Action §204-a allows a local government/school district to petition a state agency to allow for an alternative method for implementing a regulatory mandate.
 The state agency to which the local government/school district would be petitioning is required to provide technical assistance and support for the local government in preparing and submitting the petition.

-- Upon a two-thirds vote, refer a regulation to the Governor for repeal or modification.
+- Upon a two-thirds vote, refer a regulation on a local government/school district to the Governor for repeal or modification.
 The Governor then has 60 days to direct the state agency to repeal or modify the regulation through the regulatory procedures required by law.

 - Upon a vote of seven members, refer a statute to the Governor for repeal or modification.
 The Governor then has 60 days to prepare a Governor’s program bill, for introduction in both houses of the Legislature, to repeal or modify the statute.